unit-mesh/autodev-docs/docs/local-agent/shire-hobbit-hole.md

-    ReplaceCurrentFile("Replace the content of the current file"), InsertBeforeSelection("Insert content before the currently selected content"), RunPanel("Show Result in Run panel which is the bottom of the IDE"), OnPaste("Copy the content to the clipboard"),
+    ReplaceCurrentFile("Replace the content of the current file"), InsertBeforeSelection("Insert content before the currently selected content"), RunPanel("Show Result in Run panel which is the bottom of the IDE"), ChatPanel("Show Result in Chat panel which is the right of the IDE"), OnPaste("Copy the content to the clipboard"),
     RightPanel("Show Result in Right panel which is the right of the IDE"), StreamDiff("Use streaming diff to show the result")